rackerlabs/design-system/_component_design/breadcrumbs.md

 ## When to use

 Use breadcrumbs when you want to improve web application way-finding and navigation on sites that organize content hierarchically.
+For example, breadcrumbs help user better identify where they are in applications that use top navigation.

-Do not use breadcrumbs on single-level web applications that have no logical hierarchy or grouping.
+Do not use breadcrumbs:

+- On single-level web applications that have no logical hierarchy or grouping.
+- In dual panel layouts.
+However, use breadcrumbs if the current page has a hierarchy above it.

 {% endcolumn %}